kmatarese/glide/README.md

 Installation
 ------------

-> ⚠️ **Warning**: This project is still in an alpha state and should probably not be used in production.
+> ⚠️ **Warning**: This project is in an alpha state and is rapidly changing.
+It should not be used in production.

 ```shell
 $ pip install glide